leaf-ai/studio-go-runner/docs/interface.md

 ### experiment ↠ artifacts ↠ resources\_needed

-This section details the minimum hardware requirements needed to run the experiment.a
+This section details the minimum hardware requirements needed to run the experiment.

 Values of the parameters in this section are either integers or integer units.
 For units suffixes can include Mb, Gb, Tb for megabytes, gigabytes, or terrabytes.